paulo-zhang/OrderBookDataCollector/README.md

 The concept Inversion of Control (IoC) from SOLID is the best tool to reduce coupling.

-When the dependencies are interfaces, we can easily inject mock implementations to test the modules (Example here will be Platform library ...).
+When the dependencies are interfaces, we can easily inject mock implementations to test the modules (Example here is PlatformService library ...).

 ### TDD